TENTATIVE SHORE EXCURSIONS

 Recommended Dress

-For all Alaska tours, we recommend layers of clothing,
+For all Alaska tours, we recommend layers of clothing, with the top layer being waterproof.
+We also suggest comfortable walking shoes that may get wet.

 Restrictions